-1. Name of watershed: Upper Mid-Columbia

-2. Name of nearest waterbody: Yakima River

-3. What is the distance from this project to the nearest body of water?
-1.5 miles Often a buffer between the project and a stream can reduce the chance of a negative impact to fish.
+- 1. Name of watershed: Upper Mid-Columbia - 2.
+Name of nearest waterbody: Columbia River - 3.
+What is the distance from this project to the nearest body of water?
+The Columbia River is approximately 1.5 mile to the East of the project site Often a buffer between the project and a stream can reduce the chance of a negative impact to fish. - 4.
+What is the current land use between the project and the potentially affected water body (parking lots, farmland, etc)?

+The land located between the project site and the river is a residential housing, municipal, and industrial land

+5. Is the project above a:

+- natural permanent barrier (waterfall) Yes No_X - natural temporary barrier (beaver pond) Yes No_X - man-made barrier (culvert, dam) Yes No X - other (explain):

+The project above is a building, no affect to the salmonid population

-- 4. What is the current land use between the project and the potentially affected water body (parking lots, farmland, etc.)?
-Single family residences and commercial properties. - 5.
-Is the project above a: - natural permanent barrier (waterfall) Yes\\\ No X\\\ - natural temporary barrier (beaver pond) Yes\\\ No\X - man-made barrier (culvert, dam) Yes No X - other (explain): - If yes, are there any resident salmonid populations above the blockage?
-Yes No X Don't know - 7.
-What percent of the project will be impervious surface?
-(Including pavement & roof area)?
+- 6. If yes, are there any resident salmonid populations above the blockage?
+Yes No Don't know - 7.
+What percent of the project will be impervious surface (including pavement & roof area)?Approximately 80% of the project will be impervious surface

-Approximately 2.75 acres or 55% of the property.

 FISH MIGRATION: The following questions will help determine if this project could interfere with migration of adult and juvenile fish.
 Both increases and decreases in water flows can affect fish migration.

-- 1. Does the project require the withdrawal of? - i.
+1. Does the project require the withdrawal of: i.
 Surface water?
-Yes\\\ No\X\\ ii.
+Yes No: X Amount Name of surface water body ii.
 Ground water?
-Yes\\\ No\X\

-Amount \\\\\

-Name of surface water body \\\\\

-Amount \\\\\

-From where \\\\\

-Depth of well

-2. Will any water be rerouted?
-Yes No X

-If yes, will this require a channel change?
+Yes No: X Amount From where Depth of well 2.
+Will any water be rerouted?
+Yes No: X If yes, will this require a channel change?
 3. Will there be retention or detention ponds?
-Yes X No\\\

-If yes, will this be an infiltration pond or a surface discharge to either a municipal storm water system or a surface water body?
+Yes: X No If yes, will this be an infiltration pond or a surface discharge to either a municipal storm water system or a surface water body?
+These ponds will be infiltration ponds that will not be discharged into any surface waters.
 If to a surface water discharge, please give the name of the waterbody.

-The runoff generated on-site will be contained and routed to surface and/or subsurface infiltration facilities.

-- 4. Will this project require the building of new roads?
-Yes No X Increased Road mileage may affect the timing of water reaching a stream and may impact fish habitat. - 5.
-Are culverts proposed as part of this project?
-Yes No X - Will topography changes affect the duration/direction of runoff flows?
-Yes\\\\\\ No X If yes, describe the changes. - Will the project involve any reduction of the floodway or floodplain by filling or other partial blockage of flows?
-Yes No X If yes, how will the loss of flood storage be mitigated by your project?
+4. Will this project require the building of new roads?
+Yes No: X Increased road mileage may affect the timing of water reaching a stream and may impact fish habitat.
+5. Are culverts proposed as part of this project?
+Yes No: X

+- Will topography changes affect the duration/direction of runoff flows?
+Yes No: X If yes, describe the changes. - 7.
+Will the project involve any reduction of the floodway or floodplain by filling or other partial blockage of flows?
+Yes No: X If yes, how will the loss of flood storage be mitigated by your project?